marlon360/rki-covid-api/docs/endpoints/vaccinations.md

 ### Response

+`administeredVaccinations` The total number of administered vaccine doses (sum of first and second vaccination)

 `vaccinated` Number of people who got the first of two vaccinations.

 `vacciantion.biontech` Number of people who were vaccinated with BioNTech